What is cloud native and what are cloud native applications?

 Executive VP and CIO, Liberty Mutual Insurance Group

-Cloud-native applications are purpose built for the cloud model.
-These applications—built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling—provide organizations with greater agility, resilience, and portability across cloud environments.
+Cloud native apps are built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling.
+This approach provides organizations with greater agility, resilience, and portability across cloud environments.

-Cloud-native means switching cloud goals from IT cost savings to the engine of business growth.
-In the age of software, businesses that can quickly build and deliver applications in response to customer needs will build enduring success.
+Gain a competitive advantage.Cloud native development means switching from a focus on IT cost savings to seeing the cloud as an engine of business growth.
+In the age of software, businesses that can quickly build and deliver applications in response to customer needs will achieve enduring success.